Culture-vultures, students and nature lovers congregate in this pocket neighborhood near the Potomac River.

 Peek inside the lavishly appointed rooms where U.S. diplomats wheel and deal during free, weekday tours of the State Department’s showiest spaces, where American art from landscapes to portraits of presidents mixes with Chippendale chests and other antiques.
 Don’t miss the neoclassical Thomas Jefferson room with its niches, columns and a sculpture of the third president (and first secretary of state).

-After being shuttered for nearly a decade, the luxurious Watergate Hotel reopened in summer 2016 as a centerpiece of the Foggy Bottom neighborhood.
+The luxurious Watergate Hotel is a centerpiece of the Foggy Bottom neighborhood.
 Cuddle up to a nice “Kentucky hug” amidst the glow of whiskey bottle-lined walls and garnet-hued chairs at The Next Whisky Bar, taste American fare with a French twist at Kingbird or take in 360-degree rooftop views of the nation’s capital at Top of the Gate cocktail bar.

 When you paddle your own boat in the Potomac River, you’ll get a completely different, dazzling view of the memorials and monuments.
 From mid-April through October, you can rent canoes, kayaks and rowing shells at the Thompson Boat Center to ply the waters.
 Also for hire: bicycles that’ll let you explore the trails of Rock Creek Park, which roll by here.